Table Of Contents

 Unless you have an unlimited budget, you will have to seriously consider the cost of your benchtop.
 For comparison’s sake, the materials you need for five metres of benchtop (standard 600mm depth) will cost approximately:

 - Laminate (with rolled edges): $625.00

 - Caesarstone (a popular reconstituted stone product): $2800.00

 - Marble: $3500.00

-These are average prices and we can give you an exact quotation with a free obligation measure up of your kitchen or bathroom.
+These are average prices and we can give you an exact quotation with a free obligation measure up prior to your kitchen or bathroom renovation.
 Laminate will always cost far less than either reconstituted or natural stone.
 Another thing to note is Stone benchtops cost more to install than laminate benchtops.

 Also think about how long you will be staying in your house.
 If you’re planning on selling within a couple of years, a stone benchtop won’t add its cost to the sale price of your home.
 If you’re planning on staying five years or more, the extra cost of stone may be worth it to you.
 If you decide to go with stone, your next decision will be between natural stone and reconstituted stone.
 Call Pierce at Perth Premier Home Improvements for more information about the pros and cons of these materials.

 *Cost and prices in this article are indicative and should only be used as a guide.
 They also vary locally and are subject to market forces.